kubernetes-sigs/lws/keps/898-group-identity/README.md

 Alpha: field implemented behind the `Ordinal` default, hash mode covered by the tests above.

-Beta: at least one release of user feedback, and a decision on webhook template validation.
+Beta: at least one release of user feedback, a decision on webhook template validation, and `Hash` recommended for serving workloads in the documentation and example manifests.
+The default does not change at any stage (see Non-Goals).

 ## Implementation History